-Who has the edge in Cubs vs. Dodgers NLCS rematch?
+Who has the edge in NLCS rematch between Cubs, Dodgers?

 With Chicago using four of its starters in Games 4 and 5 against the Nationals, Tim Kurkjian questions who the Cubs can turn to in 48 hours as the NLCS kicks off against the Dodgers.

-The Cubs advance to play in their third straight LCS, beating the Nationals in an epic, absolutely insane -- if not necessarily beautiful -- Game 5.
+The Cubs advanced to play in their third straight National League Championship Series, beating the Nationals in an epic, absolutely insane -- if not necessarily beautiful -- Game 5.
 They get a rematch with the Dodgers, the first LCS rematch in either league since the Phillies beat the Dodgers in 2008 and 2009.

 A few items to consider heading into the series: